 If you’re interested in joining our larger group of volunteers for one of our upcoming events, keep an eye out on social media and in our newsletter for volunteer applications and opportunities.

-Ana Dominguez is a travel blogger and Blogging Coach at The City Sidewalks based in New York City.
+Ana Dominguez is a travel blogger and Blogging Coach at The City Sidewalks, based in New York City.
 With her expertise in online marketing, she’s able to help other bloggers, creatives, and entrepreneurs grow their businesses so that they can achieve financial freedom to travel the world on their own terms.
 Find her on Facebook, Instagram, Pinterest, or on her website.

 Program & Creative Director

 Ariel has been on the WITS team since before WITS even had a name.
-She’s a queer, mixed-race writer, activist, survivor, traveler, consultant, and sometimes-poet based in Brooklyn, New York.
+She’s a queer, multiracial writer, activist, survivor, traveler, consultant, and sometimes-poet based in Brooklyn, New York.
 She is the Program & Creative Director for the Women in Travel Summit and the Deputy Digital Director for Lambda Legal, the largest LGBTQ and HIV civil rights legal organization in the world.
 She has worked, edited, and traveled across the globe.
 You can find her around the web tweeting and writing on survival, queerness, body positivity, and travel – but she most often dreams of running away to Amsterdam (and is frequently a mouse-click away from booking a one-way ticket).
 Find her on Facebook, Instagram, Twitter, or on her website.

 Beth is Founder and CEO of Wanderful and creator of the Women in Travel Summit.
 The idea for a robust community of women travelers came to her while cruising her blue motorcycle through the streets of São Tomé and Príncipe, a small country in Africa’s Gulf of Guinea.
 Now, she is a thought leader on women's travel, an avid community builder, and a voice for women creators and entrepreneurs.
 She is the product of an art history major at Wellesley followed by a Kellogg MBA, and lives in Boston with a house full of pets, an adorable toddler, and a husband, also known as the founder of MITS (which does not in fact exist yet).
 Find her on LinkedIn, Instagram, Twitter, or on her website.